PPRPMU/PMU-playbook/Onboarding.md

 - [ ] PM review timesheets with new hire
 #### Weekly schedule
 - [ ] PM to review weekly schedule
-#### Strategic Plan review
-- [ ] PM to review strategic plan
 #### Floor Intro
 - [ ] New hire writes intro email to be sent to the 10th floor
 - [ ] PM to email out to the Floor
 - [ ] PM to lead new hire around the floor
 - [ ] PM to show new hire about booking a conference room
+#### Strategic Plan review
+- [ ] PM to review strategic plan

-###  Current Data Entry Associate (DAE) onboards new hire
+###  Current Data Entry Associate (DEA) onboards new hire
 #### Electronic accounts & access
 - [ ] Xerox
-	* DAE to help new hire set up accounts on two Xerox's on south side (IP addresses 170.115.121.43 and 170.115.121.88)
+	* DEA to help new hire set up accounts on two Xerox's on south side (IP addresses 170.115.121.43 and 170.115.121.88)
-	* DAE to show new hire how to access files using machines' IP addresses
+	* DEA to show new hire how to access files using machines' IP addresses
 - [ ] Create Github Account
-	* Moh to help Shawn set up an account
+	* DEA to help new hire set up an account
 - [ ] Create Knack.com account
-	* Moh to help as Shawn set up Knack account
+	* DEA to help as new hire set up Knack account
-	* Moh to show him MyPPR (from matia-gov.github.io)
+	* DEA to show new hire MyPPR (from matia-gov.github.io)
-- [ ] Moh to add Shawn as user on My-PPR Sandbox App
+- [ ] DEA to add Shawn as user on My-PPR Sandbox App
 - [ ] City-Gmail email account (optional)
-	* DAE to help new hire to setup city Gmail account if he wants
+	* DEA to help new hire to setup city Gmail account if he wants

 ##### Review Database Systems
 - [ ] Shared drive